-3. Distinguish one's professional identity in ways that reflect integrity, responsibility, legal and ethical practices, and professional growth and development as a nurse.
+.
+Distinguish one's professional identity in ways that reflect integrity, responsibility, legal and ethical practices, and professional growth and development as a nurse.
+Level I Level II Level III Level IV (NURS 103) (NURS 105, 110, PNRN 100, 110) (NURS 204, 205, 210) (NURS 208, 212) Define roles and responsibilities of the Demonstrate professional nursing Demonstrate behaviors associated with a Integrate the identity of the professional professional nurse. behaviors in selected settings. professional nurse expanding on legal nurse.

-as a nurse.
-I I I

-Level I Level II Level III Level IV

-(NURS 103) (NURS 105, 110, PNRN 100, 110) (NURS 204, 205, 210) (NURS 208, 212)

-Define roles and responsibilities of the Demonstrate professional nursing Demonstrate behaviors associated with a Integrate the identity of the professional

-professional nurse. behaviors in selected settings. professional nurse expanding on legal nurse.

 and ethical responsibilities.

-Related Competencies:

-Professional Identity - Implement one's role as a nurse in ways that reflect integrity, responsibility, ethical practices, and an evolving identity as a nurse committed to evidence-based practice, caring, advocacy, and safe, quality care for diverse patients within a family and community context.
+- Professional Identity Implement one's role as a nurse in ways that reflect integrity, responsibility, ethical practices, and an evolving identity as a nurse committed to evidence-based practice, caring, advocacy, and safe, quality care for diverse patients within a family and community context.
+(NLN) - Spirit of Inquiry Examine the evidence that underlies clinical nursing practice to challenge the status quo, question underlying assumptions, and offer new insights to improve the quality of care for patients, families, and communities.
 (NLN)

-• Spirit of Inquiry - Examine the evidence that underlies clinical nursing practice to challenge the status quo, question underlying assumptions, and offer new insights to improve the quality of care for patients, families, and communities.
-(NLN)

-NCLEX Categories:

-Management of Care